redecentralize/alternative-internet/README.md

 * [Libertree](http://libertree.org/) is free, libre, open-source software which is intended to provide a way for people to create their own social network.
 Libertree social networks can be free from commercial influence and manifestation, such as behaviour tracking, user profiling, advertising, data mining and analysis, and covert information filtering.

 * [LibraryBox](http://jasongriffey.net/librarybox/)  is an open source, portable digital file distribution tool based on inexpensive hardware that enables delivery of educational, healthcare, and other vital information to individuals off the grid.

+* [LibreServer](https://libreserver.org/) is a small server system which enables you to run your own internet services independently.
+It includes all of the things you'd expect such as email, chat, VoIP, wikis, blogs, social networks, and more.
+You can run LibreServer on an old laptop or single board computer.
+You can also run it on an onion address.

 * [MORPHiS](https://morph.is/) is a global encrypted distributed datastore intended to replace the cloud for storage and far more.
 Free open source peer-to-peer high-performance distributed datastore.